dianec26/a2ed0f6138ae9c26927ed247300a0ce53787796d1d75de09ce5e1e3edf95e367_UITF_BUY_CLASSIFIER/README.md

-This setup keeps the image lean and easy to maintain while ensuring compatibility with CI/CD environments and reproducible builds.

 ### Containerize Your ML Pipeline with Docker:
 - Run and build Dockerfile (note we run this inside root folder)
     - Create a Docker ml-pipeline image using the dockerfile